Fine Tuning + Rust Jobs in 2026

-Fine-tuning and Rust frequently appear together in AI job postings, with 107 current openings requiring both skills.
-The most common role for this combination is Research Scientist.
-Jobs requiring both skills pay up to $235K on average.
+Fine Tuning and Rust frequently appear together in AI job postings, with 42 current openings requiring both skills.
+The most common role for this combination is AI/ML Engineer.
+Jobs requiring both skills pay up to $272K on average.
 Below you'll find detailed salary data, hiring companies, and related skill combinations.

 Job Count